margaretmf/margaretmf.github.io/poetry.md

 I see the beauty, not the poverty.

 ## Looking Deeper, Looking Wider ##
-Looking deeper, looking wider, I find my home, the truth I find the place where everyone, everything is interconnected where bad memories are replaced, new pictures captured
+Looking deeper, looking wider, I find my home, and the truth within I find the place where everyone, everything is interconnected where bad memories are replaced, new pictures captured